Anna Sandberg: Manchester United

 On 2 August 2024, English Women's Super League club Manchester United announced the signing of Sandberg on a three-year contract with an additional option year.
 The transfer fee was reported as a new record for a female Swedish player, surpassing the £150,000 Everton paid to Rosengard for Hanna Bennison in August 2021.
-On 3 October 2025, she scored her first goal for the club in a 1-1 draw versus Chelsea in the Women's Super League.
+On 3 October 2025, she scored her first goal for the club in a 1–1 draw against Chelsea in the Women's Super League.
+She sustained a knee injury during United's 3–0 Champions League victory over Atlético Madrid in February 2026, which manager Marc Skinner announced would prevent her from playing for approximately 8 weeks.

 International career

 Sandberg took part in the first qualifying round for the European Championship in October 2021 with the U19 team and was able to qualify with the team for the second round.
 They qualified for the finals at a tournament in Croatia in April 2022, where they lost 1–0 to Spain in the semifinals.
 From September 2022 she was used in the U23 team.

 On 16 February 2023, she made her senior debut in the 4–1 win over China, playing all 90 minutes.
 On 13 June 2023, she was named to the squad for the 2023 FIFA Women's World Cup in Australia and New Zealand, the youngest player in the squad.
 She made her World Cup debut on 2 August 2023, starting in the final group stage game, a 2–0 win over Argentina.